We live in an age of increasingly rapid change. Our aim is to not just keep pace with this change but to help lead it.

 The decision to stage World Expo 88 at South Bank proved to be an inspired one.
 This event was the prime catalyst for the resurrection of South Bank and the emergence of Brisbane as a vibrant, world class city.

 In 1988, the eyes of the world were focused on South Bank as it hosted the highly successful World Expo 88.
 The event showcased an almost continuous program of entertainment and events that sparked new life into the city and the South Bank Precinct.

 World Expo 88 was officially opened by Queen Elizabeth II on 30 April 1988.
 By the time Expo reached its conclusion six months later, over 18 million people had experienced Expo at South Bank.
 This number far exceeded the 8 million visitors it had been anticipated the event would attract.

 Following World Expo 88, the site was cleared of buildings apart from three heritage buildings and the Boardwalk.
 While the Queensland Government had intended to sell South Bank for commercial development after Expo 88, locals had realised its potential as a public space.
-Public lobbying saw 17 hectares of South Bank remain public parkland.
+Community lobbying saw the 17-hectare parklands precinct of South Bank remain public.